-Keawakapu Beach
+1. Keawakapu Beach

 Best for sunsets

-Top Tip: Snorkelers take note: you can often rent gear at a better price at rental shops in nearby towns rather than down on the beach, where resorts charge a premium.
+Planning tip: Snorkelers take note: you can often rent gear at a better price at rental shops in nearby towns rather than down on the beach, where resorts charge a premium.
 Remember to slap on coral-safe sunscreen before kicking off from shore; the sun can be unforgiving.

-Kapalua Beach
+2. Kapalua Beach

 Best for families

-At the southwestern tip of Kapalua, this golden crescent is an easy place for parents and kids to spend the day.
+At the southwestern tip of Kapalua, this golden crescent is an ideal place for parents and kids to spend the day.
 Families can swim, snorkel, look for green turtles, play in the sand, rent stand-up paddleboards or simply sunbathe and kick back with a good book.

 The shore has a gentle slope, so it’s easy for young kids to splash around in the water.
 Long, sheltering outcrops at both ends of the bay make Kapalua Beach the safest year-round swimming spot on this coast.
 The scenic Kapalua Coastal Trail, which wends its way along the shoreline to DT Fleming Beach, also starts here.
 Come midday, pick up a picnic lunch at the Honolua Store just up the road.

-The scene is low-key and the beach rarely feels crowded even though it’s encircled by upscale condos and celebrity-friendly Montage Kapalua Bay is nearby.
 Molokaʻi is a gentle presence across the channel.
 You certainly won’t be alone on Kapalua Beach, but its beauty and easy-going vibe will have you feeling like you’ve been let in on a local secret.

-Wailea Beach
+6. Wailea Beach

 Best beach for a party vibe

-Kayaks are lined up smartly beside the ocean in the early morning, ready for daily tours, while power walkers stride past on the paved Wailea Beach Walk, a 1.3-mile shoreline path.
+Kayaks are lined up beside the ocean in the early morning, ready for daily tours, while power walkers stride past on the paved Wailea Beach Walk, a 1.3-mile shoreline path.
 Sun worshipers soon follow, descending from their posh enclaves to stake a claim on a patch of sand.
 Remember, the sand is open to all, so don't feel put off claiming your own piece of beach real estate.

 Pop into Ferraro’s at the Four Seasons for a breezy al fresco lunch.
 Aqualani Wailea rents kayaks and stand-up paddleboards, and books kayak and snorkel tours.
 There’s decent snorkeling at the rocky point at the south end of the beach.

-Big Beach
+7. Big Beach

-Best beach for open space
+Best beach for wide open spaces

 Big Beach is a glimpse of Maui untamed.
 Backed by a tangle of kiawe trees and flanked at both ends by lava outcrops, this golden strand in Makena State Park stretches for nearly a mile and is free of commercial development.
 The only signs of civilization are the lifeguard station and the pit toilets, plus the Jawz Fish Tacos food truck in the parking lot.
+For a sweeping view of the shoreline, climb to the top of the lava promontory north of the beach.
+Looking south, it’s immediately clear why Big Beach is known as Oneloa (“long sand”) in Hawaiian.
+Turn around for a view of its cute sidekick, Little Beach, a sandy cove that doubles as an unofficial nude sunbathing spot.

 The ocean at Big Beach is a pretty turquoise blue.
 When conditions are calm, you may see kids boogie boarding but at other times the shore breaks can be dangerous and are suitable only for experienced bodysurfers, who come to get tossed about wildly by the waves.
+Lifeguards are on duty and warning signs are posted to alert visitors to hazardous conditions.

-Kaʻanapali Beach
+8. Kaʻanapali Beach

 Best for a fun day on the beach

 It’s also steps away from some of the best beach bars and oceanfront restaurants in Maui.
 There are no lifeguards, despite the crowds, so ask about conditions at one of the resort beach huts that dot the shoreline as currents can be strong.
+Parking is available at Whalers Village for a fee, along with nearby public lots.

 Snorkelers congregate early in the day below Puʻu Kekaʻa, or Black Rock.
 This lava-formed promontory protects the beach in front of the Sheraton Maui, and snorkeling is good on the southern side and in the horseshoe cove at the tip of the rock.
-At sunset, grab a spot on the sand to watch the torch-lit cliff diving ceremony, which honors King Kahekili, the last chief of Maui, who launched himself off the cliffs to demonstrate his strength and bravery.

-DT Fleming Beach Park
+9. DT Fleming Beach Park

 Best for stepping into the past